 Good cost and cash management will remain a key priority.
-The net cash burn for the full year 2019 is expected to be in the range of $\in$ 12-13 million.
-The Company anticipates having sufficient cash to carry out its business objectives until the end of 2019, taking into account the $\in$ 5.18 million to be received under the convertible bond programme.
+The net cash burn for the full year 2020 is expected to be approximately ≤ 15.00 million assuming normal operation as the effect of the ongoing COVID-19 epidemy cannot be excluded.
+The situation will be actively and closely monitored.
+The company anticipates having sufficient cash to carry out its business objectives into Q1 2021.